BSRF Marines perform railhead operations

-U.S. Marines prepare to crane lift an M1 Abrams tank during railhead operations on Mihail Kogălniceanu Air Base Romania, Feb.
+U.S. Marines secure an Amphibious Assault Vehicle on a train during railhead operations on Mihail Kogălniceanu Air Base Romania, Feb.
 4, 2017.
 Marines with Black Sea Rotational Force 17.1 along with Marines from Combat Logistics Battalion 8 trained to have the ability to transport vehicles to and from various locations.
 (U.S. Marine Corps photo by Cpl.
 Sean J. Berry)

 |Date Taken: